 What's your celebrity couple name?
 Want to honor two people with the same baby name?
 Combine two names into one with the Name Blender.

 The technical details: The name blender scores names by combining a language score with an edit distance score.
-The language score is created by useing language model with Kneser-Ney smoothing to model the probability character sequences (n-grams) of a string.
+The language score is created by using a language model with Kneser-Ney smoothing to model the probability character sequences (n-grams) of a string.
 The data comes from the Social Security Administration (SSA) list of popular baby names.

 A name is considered "common" if it is given to at least 200 babies last year.
 A name that is not common is considered rare.